 Below is a quick summary of the most utilized commercial solar incentives.
 In addition to what’s listed below, a few local utilities offer incentive programs of their own that can be added to the options below for even more savings.
 Our commercial solar team can help you determine what’s available in your area.
 So read on, and learn how you can offset as much as 50% of a commercial solar purchase.

-Available to businesses and homeowners, this incentive will offset up to 30% of a solar purchase in the form of a federal incentive tax credit.
+Available to businesses and homeowners, this incentive will offset up to 26% of a solar purchase in the form of a federal incentive tax credit.
 To qualify, the business must have a tax liability upon filing.
 In other words, if the business owner is going to receive money back from their tax return, then the credit will not be applied for that year, and will simply roll forward.
-The 30% ITC is only available through the year 2019, after that the incentive drops to 26% in 2020, and then 22% in 2021 before dropping permanently to 10% for commercial projects and 0% for residential projects.
+The 26% ITC is only available through the year 2020, after that the incentive drops to 22% in 2021 before dropping permanently to 10% for commercial projects and 0% for residential projects.

-As of January 1, 2019, the Arizona state tax credit has been discontinued by the Arizona legislature.
+As of January 1, 2019, the Arizona state tax credit for commercial solar projects has been discontinued by the Arizona legislature.
 Please contact your state representative for more information.

 Every commercial solar system qualifies for the Modified Accelerated Cost Recovery System (MACRS), which was established in 1986 as a method of depreciation in which a business’ investments are recovered, for tax purposes, over a specified period of time via annual deductions.
 Qualifying solar equipment is eligible for a cost recovery period of up to five years.